deefruoydaeh/algorithmus_randomcircles/analog_README.md

 #README
 ##Algorithmus *analog*

-The first of three tasks was all about algorithms.
-First, we should think about an analog conceptual formulation for an picture we want others to create within 30 seconds without any additional statment from us.
-For example we had to decide which material, paper and colors should be used, or any other specific parameter to conceive an unique in advance expectable result.
+The first of three tasks were all about algorithms.
+First, we had to think about an analog conceptual formulation for a picture we wanted others to create within 30 seconds without any additional statment.
+For example we had to decide which material, paper and colors should be used, or any other specific parameter to conceive a unique and advanced expectable result.
 In two weeks of testing and improving I developed this algorithm:

 >**Follow the instructions on a horizontal format sheet of white paper in A4:**